frappe/frappe_docs/frappe_docs/www/docs/user/en/api/database.md

 `frappe.db.delete(doctype, filters)`

 Delete `doctype` records that match `filters`.
-This runs a DML command.
+This runs a DML command, which means it can be rolled back.
 If no filters specified, all the records of the doctype are deleted.
-Fetches equivalent table name.

 ```python
 frappe.db.delete("Route History", {